Quantcast

 2015 Illuminating Injustice Recipient Rosa Moreno Writes Guardian Op-Ed on Her Struggle

-The 2015 Illuminating Injustice Award will be given to Rosa Moreno, a woman from Mexico who lost her hands while manufacturing LG televisions, then was denied an opportunity to sue LG due to a technicality.
+The 2015 Illuminating Injustice Award was given to Rosa Moreno, a woman from Mexico who lost her hands while manufacturing LG televisions, then was denied an opportunity to sue LG due to a technicality.

 Rosa Moreno lost both her hands when the metal press she was operating to stamp out LG televisions malfunctioned.
 After the accident, Moreno – unable to work or care for the six of her eight children that still lived at home – knew the settlement she was offered wouldn’t be enough for her family to survive.
 Moreno sued LG, and initially obtained a default against LG USA.
 This default was vacated when the court ruled, against clear evidence, that the lawsuit had been improperly served.